jacobpalm/costa/develop/index.md

 When you remove a context, the library will go through all objects and check if they belong to the context being removed.
 If they do, they will be removed as well, freeing up memory for objects that are no longer needed.

-If you remove the active context, the library will choose the most recently created context still in existence and make it active instead.
+**Information:** If you remove the active context, the library will choose the most recently created context with objects in it, and make it the new active context.
+{: .w3-panel .w3-pale-blue .w3-border}

 ### Switching Context